telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 The test uses two components:

-- A HTTP/Dbus PhoneHome server, that is launched as a service in the same host where test is executed (with public IP).
+- A HTTP/D-Bus PhoneHome server, that is launched as a service in the same host where test is executed (with public IP).
-- A DBus client used by test implementation to wait for PhoneHome requests through the HTTP PhoneHome server.
+- A D-Bus client used by test implementation to wait for PhoneHome requests through the HTTP PhoneHome server.

-The implemented PhoneHome service uses the DBus system technology to communicate the test execution and the HTTP PhoneHome server that is receiving the PhoneHome request from deployed VMs.
+The implemented PhoneHome service uses the D-Bus system technology to communicate the test execution and the HTTP PhoneHome server that is receiving the PhoneHome request from deployed VMs.